xen0vas/xen0vas.github.io/_posts/2021-07-20-Win32-Reverse-Shell-Shellcode-part-2-Locate-the-Export-Directory-Table.md

 </p>

 <p align="justify">
-at this point we can see the full program we have implemented so far from the previous blog posts until now
+At this point we can see the full implementation we did so far from the previous blog posts until now

 </p>